Fliegende-Rehe/trackball55/README.md

 # trackball55

 Open source trackball project for PAW3805EK-CJV1 sensor.
+My idea to make cheap adjustable solutions for new ballers (idk how its called).

 I'm more hardware engineer than programmer, so will appreciate any help in development or suggestions.
-For now vibe code something working with GPT, but later want to rewrite everything and maybe move from arduino.
+For now vibe code something working with GPT, but later want to rewrite everything and maybe move from arduino, also there is problem with horizontal scroll.

 ![irl_photo](img/irl2.jpg)